 Access to Acting

-This is an opportunity for deaf and disabled young people, specifically those with physical and sensory disabilities.
-The workshops are a chance to participate in a practical inclusive drama workshop.
-It will be led by RADA teachers and industry professionals who have experience working in an inclusive way, you will find out what it’s like to train as an actor through exploring acting, movement, and warm-up exercises.
+From 2016-2021, our Access to Acting workshops were an opportunity for Deaf and disabled young people aged 16-20, specifically those with physical and sensory disabilities, to participate in a practical and inclusive drama workshop.
+It was led by RADA teachers and industry professionals with experience working in an inclusive way.
+Participants could find out what it's like to train as an actor through exploring acting, movement and warm-up exercises.

-We have up to 10 places for per workshop.
+We had up to 10 places per workshop.

 - Learn new practical skills